django/channels/docs/tutorial/part_2.rst

     It is possible to have multiple channel layers configured.
     However most projects will just use a single ``'default'`` channel layer.

-Let’s make sure that the channel layer can communicate with Redis.
+Let's make sure that the channel layer can communicate with Redis.
 Open a Django shell and run the following commands::

     $ python3 manage.py shell